Exegesis is the branch of theology which investigates and expresses the true sense of Sacred Scripture.

 What has been said about the immediate character of the literal sense must not be misconstrued in such a way as to exclude figurative language from its range.
 Figurative language is really a single, not a double, sign of the truth it conveys.
 When we speak of "the arm of God", we do not imply that God really is endowed with such a bodily member, but we directly denote his power of action (St. Thomas, Summa, I, Q. i, a.
 10, ad 3um).
 This principle applies not merely in the metaphor, the synecdoche, the metonymy, or the irony, but also in those cases in which the figure extends through a whole sentence or even an entire chapter or book.
 The very name allegory implies that the real sense of the expression differs from its usual verbal meaning.
 In Matthew 5:13 sqq., e.g., the sentence, "You are the salt of the earth" etc., is not first to be understood in its nonfigurative sense, and then in the figurative; it does not first class the Apostles among the mineral kingdom, and then among the social and religious reformers of the world, but the literal meaning of the passage coincides with the truth conveyed in the allegory.
 It follows, therefore, that the literal sense comprises both the proper and the figurative.
 The fable, the parable, and the example must also be classed among the allegorical expressions which signify the intended truth immediately.
 It is true that in the passage according to which the trees elect a king (Judges 9:6-21), in the parable of the prodigal son (Luke 15:11 sqq.), and in the history of the Good Samaritan (Luke 10:25-37) a number of words and sentences are required in order to construct the fable, the parable, and the example respectively; but this does not interfere with the literal or immediate sense of the literary devices.
 As such they have no meaning independent of, or prior to, the moral lesson which the author intends to convey by their means.
 It is easily granted that the mechanical contrivance we call a watch immediately indicates the time in spite of the subordinate action of its spring and wheels; why, then, should we question the truth that the literary device called fable, or parable, or example, immediately points out its moral lesson, though the very existence of such a device presupposes the use of a number of words and even sentences?

 The Fathers of the Church were not blind to the fact that the literal sense in some Scripture passages appears to imply great incongruities, not to say insuperable difficulties.
 On the other hand, they regarded the language of the Bible as truly human language, and therefore always endowed with a literal sense, whether proper or figurative.
-Moreover, St. Jerome (in Is., xiii, 19), St. Augustine (De tent.
+Moreover, St. Jerome (in Isaiah 13:19), St. Augustine (De tent.
 Abrah. serm. ii, 7), St. Gregory (Moral., i, 37) agree with St. Thomas (Quodl., vii, Q. vi, a.
 14) in his conviction that the typical sense is always based on the literal and springs from it.
 Hence if these Fathers had denied the existence of a literal sense in any passage of Scripture, they would have left the passage meaningless.
 Where the patristic writers appear to reject the literal sense, they really exclude only the proper sense, leaving the figurative.
 Origen (De princ., IV, xi) may be regarded as the only exception to this rule; since he considers some of the Mosaic laws as either absurd or impossible to keep, he denies that they must be taken in their literal sense.
 But even in his case, attempts have been made to give to his words a more acceptable meaning (cf. Vincenzi, "In S. Gregorii Nysseni et Origenis scripta et doctrinam nova recensio", Rome, 1864, vol. II, cc. xxv-xxix).
 The great Alexandrian Doctor distinguishes between the body, the soul, and the spirit of Scripture.
 His defendants believe that he understands by these three elements its proper, its figurative, and its typical sense respectively.
 He may, therefore, with impunity deny the existence of any bodily sense in a passage of Scripture without injury to its literal sense.
 But it is more generally admitted that Origen went astray on this point, because he followed Philo's opinion too faithfully.

 There is more solid ground for a diversity of opinion concerning the unicity of the literal sense contained in each passage of Sacred Scripture.
 This brings us face to face with a double question: (a) Is it possible that a Scripture passage has more than one literal sense? (b) Is there any Biblical text which actually has more than one literal meaning?
 It must be kept in mind that the literal sense is taken here in the strict meaning of the word.
 It is agreed on all sides that a multiple consequent sense or a multiple accommodation may be regarded as the rule rather than the exception.
 Nor is there any difficulty about the multiple literal sense found in various readings or in different versions of the same text; we ask here whether one and the same genuine Scripture text may have more than one literal sense.